Greenwich: Greenwich Park

+The Pavilion Tea House in the park.

 South of the former Naval College is the National Maritime Museum housed in buildings forming another symmetrical group and grand arcade incorporating the Queen's House, designed by Inigo Jones.
 Continuing to the south, Greenwich Park is a Royal Park of 183 acre, laid out in the 17th century and formed from the hunting grounds of the Royal Palace of Placentia.